 Learning to be intentional about recognizing the truth on all sides, whatever the situation, takes effort and can lead to healthier relationships, a stronger sense of self, and clearer thinking when deciding what actions we want to take next on our journey.

 Clerissa Cooper, MS, LPC, NCC

 Clerissa Cooper is a lead counselor at Skyland Trail.
 She provides both individual and group therapy in the outpatient program.
-She has completed Foundational training in Dialectical Behavioral Therapy (DBT) from Behavioral Tech and has been practicing DBT as an individual and group therapist for over 5 years.
+She has completed foundational training in Dialectical Behavioral Therapy (DBT) from Behavioral Tech and has been practicing DBT as an individual and group therapist for over five years.
 She is a licensed professional counselor and a nationally certified counselor.
 Previous counseling experience includes private practice, residential, day treatment, and intensive outpatient settings, as well as positions in the field of women’s health.
-She received a B.A. in English literature, psychology, and creative writing and an M.S. in clinical mental hea
+She received a B.A. in English literature, psychology, and creative writing and an M.S. in clinical mental health.